prefix-dev/pixi/docs/environment.md

 . "/home/user/development/pixi/.pixi/envs/default/etc/conda/activate.d/rust.sh"
 ```
 It sets the `PATH` and some more environment variables.
 But more importantly it also runs activation scripts that are presented by the installed packages.
+An example of this would be the [`libglib_activate.sh`](https://github.com/conda-forge/glib-feedstock/blob/52ba1944dffdb2d882d824d6548325155b58819b/recipe/scripts/activate.sh) script.
 Thus, just adding the `bin` directory to the `PATH` is not enough.

 ## Environment variables